Justice Hill: Early life

 Hill was a three-star player out of Booker T. Washington High School that signed with Oklahoma State.
 He was an Oklahoma All-State selection and was the 6A-II Offensive Player of the Year as a senior.
 He had offers from Houston, Louisville, and Oklahoma State.
 He rushed for 3,364 yards in high school and averaged 8.1 yards per carry and scored 54 touchdowns, 32 of which came his senior season.

 College career

-As a true freshman at Oklahoma State in 2016, Hill started the season as a backup.
+As a true freshman at Oklahoma State University in 2016, Hill started the season as a backup.
 By the start of Big 12 play Hill started to heat up with 122 yards and his first career touchdown against Baylor.
 By the end of the season he had 7 games of 99 rushing yards or more.
-He received both Big 12 and National accolades, with Big 12 Newcomer of the Year and Freshman All-American honors.
+He received both Big 12 and national accolades, with Big 12 Newcomer of the Year and Freshman All-American honors.
 He was the leading returning rusher in the Big 12 entering the 2017 season.
 On December 3, 2018, Hill announced that he would forgo his senior year of eligibility and declare for the 2019 NFL draft.